 On September 22, 2003, the California Public Utilities Commission (CPUC) sent us a letter that alleged that we are offering intrastate telecommunications services for profit in California without having received formal certification from the CPUC to provide such service.
 The CPUC also requested that we file an application with the CPUC for authority to conduct business as a telecommunications utility no later than October 22, 2003.
 We consulted with regulatory counsel and have responded to the CPUC and disputed their assertions and did not file the requested application.
-In our October 22, 2003 response to the California Public Utilities Code.
+In our October 22, 2003 response to the California Public Utilities Commission, we disagreed with the CPUC's classification of us as a telephone corporation under the California Public Utilities Code.
 We asserted that we are an information services provider and not a telecommunications provider.
 The letter from the CPUC did not indicate, and we cannot predict, what any potential penalties or consequences in failing to obtain certification might be.
 If we are subjected to penalties, or if we are required to comply with CPUC regulations affecting telecommunications service providers, our business may be adversely affected.
 On November 13, 2003, the CPUC held a hearing in San Francisco to hear testimony from CPUC staff and industry representatives regarding what course of action the CPUC should take with respect to Internet telephony.
 A representative from 8x8 testified at the hearing.
-On February 11, 2004, the CPUC intiated an investigation into appropriate regulation of VoIP providers under state law, and acknowledged that it has not enforced the same regulatory regime over VoIP as applies to telecommunications services.
+On February 11, 2004, the CPUC initiated an investigation into appropriate regulation of VoIP providers under state law, and acknowledged that it has not enforced the same regulatory regime over VoIP as applies to telecommunications services.
 The CPUC has indicated that this process could last up to 18 months, but there is no way for us to predict the timetable or outcome of this process.